DevOps2016Fall/Milestone2/Jenkins/readme.md

 ## Advanced Testing:test case generation [__Youtube Demo2__](https://youtu.be/V5HjZjyE45A)

-Based on the project [httpbin](https://github.com/DevOps2016Fall/httpbin) test cases, we implement a test case generator using ast module in python, which will read the source code ```core.py``` and generate a test case based on default parameters of each function.
+Based on the project [httpbin](https://github.com/DevOps2016Fall/httpbin) test cases, we implement a test case generator using ast module in python called[test_generator.py](https://github.com/DevOps2016Fall/Milestone2/blob/master/Jenkins/test_generator.py), which will read the source code ```core.py``` and generate a test case based on default parameters of each function.
 We can see that our converage is improved from 70% to 77%.
 ![unit](img/unnitest2.png)

 ## Basic Analysis [__Youtube Demo3__](https://youtu.be/2j1D0FH_RfU)